-CONCLUSIONS, POLICY IMPLICATIONS AND LIMITATIONS
+CONCLUSIONS, POLICY IMPLICATIONS, AND LIMITATIONS

 Grains consumption/production is defined as unsustainable when the ecological footprint of consumption/production surpasses the ecological supply (Ying et al. 2009).
 This study found variation in the ecological footprint coming from grain consumption and production.
 The increase in the ecological deficit of grain crops in Australia is primarily a result of the increase in population, type of consumption, degree of CO_2e emissions, grain yields and energy inputs used (Collins and Fairchild 2007).
 The ecological footprint result of this study on grain crops is 1.27 gha, which surpassed the national ecological appropriation level of 1.07 gha.
 This figure also accounts for almost one-quarter of the overall ecological footprint of 6.5 gha for 2010 in Australia.
+The results suggests that the means of reducing the EF of crop include less energy inputs, a decrease in the consumption of fuels and chemicals, a decrease in emissions of CO_2 equivalent gases.

 These results indicate that Australia's grain consumption is unsustainable at the national scale, and still below the world-average ecological appropriation level.
-The refined method of determining the ecological footprint has provided us with a new assessment tool to gain insights into the environmental impacts of grain crops consumption.
-The study only focused on the figure of whole grain crops instead of processed grain, like pasta, bread, cereals etc, to avoid double counting.
+The results also indicate that while the Australia presents the smallest land footprint per unit of production or consumption, its energy footprint is higher here as a result of higher fertilizer and energy inputs.
+The study only focused on the figure of whole grain crops instead of processed grain, like pasta, bread, cereals etc., to avoid double counting.
 Moreover, the intensity of human-induced changes to land (Lenzen and Murray 2003) are not considered in this study, which would also change the results to some extent.
+However, it also emphasized that this approach is far away from being perfect and that while each of the calculation procedures discussed here has its unique merits, each should be developed further.
 Most of the impact on the environment actually comes from human consumption of grains.
 If we really want to tackle the impacts on the environment, we must as a society begin to address the impacts of our consumption patterns.
 The emissions generated from providing the food we eat and the goods we purchase are together more than four times the emissions from our own personal use of electricity (ACF 2007).
 If Australia wants to shift to a smarter, more sustainable agricultural future, we must strive to shift to lower impact products and services, to increase the efficiency of the production through reducing energy inputs.
+One advantage of the method implied by the research presented in this paper is the potential to identify policy relevant directions for minimizing the grain crops footprint.
+One of the potential directions that is relevant to the policy-changing option of reducing the footprint is to change the commodity composition.
 Reducing the ecological footprint of the crop must focus on the efficiency with which inputs are used and converted to grain crops.
-If yield can be at least maintained while inputs are reduced, this will reduce carbon emissions per hectare and save money on input costs and increase profitability per hectare or per tonne.
+If the yield can be at least maintained while inputs are reduced, this will reduce carbon emissions per hectare and save money on input costs and increase profitability per hectare or tonne.
 The outcome of this study would support decision makers and policymakers with information on how much biological productive area we have and how much we are using to achieve sustainability on grain crops.
-The case of grain crops in Australia is just one of many commodities upon which we all depend.
+The case of grain crops in Australia is just one of many commodities upon which we all depend on.
 The method taken in this paper enhances the advantages and accuracy of the ecological footprint analysis.